Chapter Two: Merciless Encounter

 "Nah, ugh, ah…" She retorted, pushing the back of the chair and leveling Cabil.
 "We can't have you breaking out, now, can we?"
 She taunted as she tucked her head over his shoulder, turning to the most haunted expression on his face.

 "You little bitch!"
-He cringed, his chest heaving in and out from the uproar of pain from his chest.
+He cringed, his chest heaving in and out from the uproar of pain in his chest.

 "Hurts, doesn't it?"
 She withdrew from him, "I mean, how can you be an elite and get caught off guard like that?"
 She chuckled, "God, it's almost embarrassing."